Who is more to be pitied, a writer bound and gagged by policemen or one living in perfect freedom who has nothing more to say?

 I have written on paper and my phone.
 There is something novel about writing with a pen; in watching the words materialize in front of you.

 Nothing beats the feel of a pen dragging on paper.
+Try it.
+It might help you shoo away that writer's block phantom that is chasing you for so long.

 7. Make an Outline